minimusic/DataSubscription/README.md

 # DataSubscription
 ## multi-delegate broadcasting

 Delegate protocols allow for tightly coupled communication (between parent/child controllers, controllers/UI, coordinators/controllers, service providers/consumers), but are inherently a one-to-one relationship.
-In most asynchronous, data-driven flows (requesting remote content) many-to-many communication is needed; this can be handled by a notification system, "listeners" or "observers"(e.g. KVOs), block/closure stores, or specialized caching services.
+In most asynchronous, data-driven flows (requesting remote content) many-to-one communication is needed; this can be handled by a notification system, "listeners" or "observers"(e.g. KVOs), block/closure stores, or specialized caching services.

-This `Subscriber` solution is closer to delegate protocols, but where a puslisher can have many delegates and a subscriber can be the delegate of many puiblishers.
+This `Subscriber` solution is most similar to delegate protocols, but a Publisher can have many delegates and a Subscriber can be the delegate of many puiblishers.
 An object registers itself as one of a set of "subscribers" to a particular type of data, and then conforms to a single delegate protocol function which will publish the current state of any subscribed data.
 By using the delegate protocol mechanism it is consistant and familiar with existing iOS/Swift practices and has a strong, typed contract on both sides.

 The target use-case is to serve any data that needs to be fetched asynchronously, where the data state will drive the UI.
 The sample app simulates an endpoint that includes random loading delays and errors to fully demonstrate the flow.